-One of the remaining challenges holding back this line of research is the demand for large amounts of data (including environment interactions) of these methods.
-Reinforcement learning (RL), for example, has already successfully been used to train intelligent tuning algorithms and controllers that can outperform the currently deployed black-box optimisation algorithms and handcrafted controllers [1, 5-7].
+One of the remaining challenges holding back this line of research is the demand for large amounts of data (including environment interactions) from these methods.
+Reinforcement learning (RL), for example, has already successfully been used to train intelligent tuning algorithms and controllers that can outperform the currently deployed black-box optimization algorithms and handcrafted controllers [1,5-7].
 However, RL methods require many interactions with their target task to train a well-performing policy.
-For example, 6000000 samples were needed in [1] to successfully train a policy on a transverse beam tuning task.
-Orders of magnitude larger number of samples are also common with other RL applications [8, 9].
+For example, 6 000 000 samples were needed in [1] to successfully train a policy on a transverse beam tuning task.
+Orders of magnitude larger number of samples are also common with other RL applications [8,9].
 The general scarcity of beam time makes collecting experimental data for ML methods, such as RL, a significant bottleneck.
-Gathering at least partial data sets in simulation can alleviate this problem, but existing accelerator simulation codes have mostly been developed with a focus on the design phase of accelerators, where high-fidelity and physical correctness are critical, and computing times range from minutes to several hours for one simulation.
-Consequently, data collection with existing simulation codes becomes impractical with the growing demand for large data sets.
-In this paper, we introduce Cheetah, a PyTorch-based high-speed differentiable linear-beam dynamics code.
-Cheetah is capable of accelerating beam dynamics simulations by multiple orders of magnitude through tensorised computation and several speed optimisation methods.
-In the specific example of [1], this equates to a reduction in RL training time from over 12 days when using the Ocelot simulation code [10] to just over 1 hour when using Cheetah.
+Gathering at least partial datasets in simulation can alleviate this problem, but existing accelerator simulation codes have mostly been developed with a focus on the design phase of accelerators, where high fidelity and physical correctness are critical, and computing times range from minutes to several hours for one simulation.
+Consequently, data collection with existing simulation codes becomes impractical with the growing demand for large datasets.
+In this paper, we introduce Cheetah, a PyTorch-based high-speed differentiable linear beam dynamics code.
+Cheetah is capable of accelerating beam dynamics simulations by multiple orders of magnitude through tensorised computation and several speed optimization methods.
+In the specific example of [1], this equates to a reduction in RL training time from over 12 days when using the Ocelot simulation code [10] to just over 1 h when using Cheetah.

-At the same time, numerical optimisation is fast becoming an important tool for accelerator design, tuning. and model calibration [11, 12].
-Advanced numerical optimisation methods like Bayesian optimisation (BO) have been used to achieve impressive results [13].
-However, demands to solve optimisation problems of increasing dimensionality are growing, and BO may struggle to efficiently optimise objective functions with more than a few dozen degrees of freedom [13].
-In the field of ML, gradient-based optimisation has successfully been used to optimise up to 70 billion parameters [14, 15].
-However, computing gradients of complex models, like beam dynamics, using numerical or analytical methods are computationally expensive.
-Instead, automatic differentiation has found widespread adoption in machine learning for the fast computation of gradients.
-ML frameworks, such as PyTorch [16] and JAX [17], allow convenient and computationally cheap automatic differentiation to calculate the partial derivatives up to arbitrary orders for all the parameters using the chain rule.
-Because Cheetah is constructed upon PyTorch, it provides built-in support
+At the same time, numerical optimization is fast becoming an important tool for accelerator design, tuning, and model calibration [11,12].
+Advanced numerical optimization methods like Bayesian optimization (BO) have been used to achieve impressive results [13].
+However, demands to solve optimization problems of increasing dimensionality are growing, and BO may struggle to efficiently optimize objective functions with more than a few dozen degrees of chenran.xu@kit.edu